Race Instructions 2025

 THE ROUTE

 The route follows paths though the beautiful nature trails of High Elms Country Park and the surrounding countryside.
 The course is hilly and challenging in parts, and subject to uneven surfaces.
 This event is not suitable for running with dogs or buggies.
-The route can be viewed via the following link www.Strava.com/HighElms10K
+We will be providing a Strava link to the route in due course on our Facebook page.

 Please ensure you dress appropriately for the conditions on the day, remain vigilant and listen to our friendly marshals around the course.
 We also request that you retain any waste (gels/hydration packaging) so as not to damage the local eco system and place it in rubbish bibs at the finish.
 We do not have exclusive use of the park so please be courteous to other users.
 We do not have right of way over the public.